 - Women Impacting Public Policy (WIPP)– WIPP joins together a membership across the nation totaling over half-million women entrepreneurs and executives and serves as a voice for women in business at the United States Capitol.

 - National Center for Policy Analysis (NCPA); Distinguished Fellow – Terry led the organization’s Family Policy Center, where she developed policy ideas that helped women, families, and small businesses keep more of their earned money, and make better financial and health choices.
 In addition, Terry conducted bipartisan briefings on family issues with congressional leaders and their staffs and has regularly testified before the U.S. House and Senate.

 A successful businesswoman, Terry made history in 1990 when she became the first woman nominated by a major political party for the seat of Lt.
 Governor of Oklahoma.
 She was named an Outstanding Business Leader by the Northwood University Board of Trustees in 2006, and received an honorary doctor of laws degree from the university in 2008.
 In 2013 she received the Enterprising Women Legacy Award, the National Women Business Owners Corporation Leadership Award, and the Journal Record’s “Oklahoma’s Most Admired CEO.”
 In 2014, Dr. Neese was only the second woman to be honored with the Oklahoma Sister Cities Global Vision award.
 Other notable accolades include NAWBO’s Lifetime Achievement Award.

 Terry has been appointed to numerous councils and positions with nominations by prominent leaders, such as Presidents George H.W.
 Bush, Bill Clinton and George W. Bush.
 Current and previous roles include:

 - Board of Director to the Euro-American Women’s Council

-- S.-Afghanistan Women’s Council, through which she traveled to Afghanistan in 2007
+- U.S.-Afghan Women’s Council, through which she traveled to Afghanistan in 2007

 - National Advisory Council on Indian Education